 According to data from several studies and quality improvement initiatives, adherence to ACC/AHA guidelines has improved since the early 2000s, but is still not optimal.
-In addition, time is needed for clinicians to become familiar with updates to clinical practice guidelines; the ACC/AHA guideline for UA/NSTEMI was revised in 2014.
-The ACC/AHA guideline reflects the research advances made in ACS.
+In addition, time is needed for clinicians to become familiar with updates to clinical practice guidelines.
+The ACC/AHA guideline, updated in 2014, reflects the research advances made in ACS.
 Many more treatment options are available, and clinicians should be familiar with the choices in order to select a strategy on the basis of an individual's status and preference.
-The most substantial changes in the updated 2014 guideline relate to the following issues [3]:
+The most substantial changes in the updated guideline relate to the following issues [3]: